miguelperezcolom/fusionfordotnet/README.md

 As soon as the requisites are ready, I will do the analysis and design of the solution.
 Here I presume that perhaps I will open both approaches (generating the ts code from .Net and relying on Swagger).

 Then just write the code and unit tests, create the CI pipeline using the Github Actions for publishing the artifacts at NuGet, create the documentation inside the project wiki, create a demo website, ....
 I will try to do everything inside Github (issue tracking, kanbans, CI, ...).

+At the end, when the first release is out, do some marketing stuff to let the people know about the project.

 ## Conclusion